-You will need to become a member of the Credit Union before we can issue the Account and Access Facility to you.
-To become a member, you will need to subscribe for a share in the Credit Union.:
+You will need to become a customer of the Credit Union before we can issue the Central West Credit Union Account and Access Facility to you.
+To become a customer, you will need to:

+- complete an application form; and - subscribe for a share in the Credit Union.